Home

 The goal is to achieve collection of what is potentially collectible at the earliest possible time and at the least cost to the government.

-In cases where an offer in compromise appears to be a viable solution to a tax delinquency the service employee assigned to the case will discuss the compromise alternative with the taxpayer and, when necessary assist in preparing the required forms.
+In cases where an OIC appears to be a viable solution to a tax delinquency the service employee assigned to the case will discuss the compromise alternative with the taxpayer and, when necessary assist in preparing the required forms.
 The taxpayer will be responsible for initiating the first specific proposal for compromise.

 The success of the OIC program will be assured only if taxpayers make adequate compromise proposals consistent with their ability to pay and the Service makes prompt and reasonable decisions.